msse-2021-bootcamp/lessons/_episodes/01-02-github.md

 The first command adds a remote named `origin` and sets the URL to our repository.
 The word `origin` here is simply a word that is a shortcut for the location of our repository.
 We could have called it anything (like `banana` or `elephant`, or anything we wanted), but `origin` is used by convention.
-Now, whenever we say `origin`, git knows that we really mean `https://github.com/YOUR_GITHUB_USERNAME/git-lesson.git`.
+Now, whenever we say `origin`, git knows that we really mean `git@github.com/YOUR_GITHUB_USERNAME/git-lesson.git`.
+The second command renames your branch to `main` if that is not already your default branch name.
-The second command copies (or "pushes") everything which we have tracked using git to `origin`.
+The third command copies (or "pushes") everything which we have tracked using git to `origin`.
 The word `main` means we are pushing the `main` branch.

 Now if you refresh the GitHub webpage you should be able to see all of the new files you added to the repository.